J-HaleOf76/awesome-fzf/README.md

 # A *complete* list of fzf functions

+*Please note, consider this repo pre-alpha right now.*
+*There is work to be done to make sure these functions are portable and the syntax is concise and easy to understand.
+Also adding support for $FZF_DEFAULT_OPTS.*
+*If you wish to contribute, pull requests are highly appreciated!*

 # How to use these functions.

 - Copy any of these functions to your zshrc or preferred location